cswartzvi/hamilton/docs/get-started/your-first-dataflow.rst

     2022-02-06     50      400      43.333333             0.125

-Not only is your spend to signup ratio decreasing exponentially (your product is going viral!), but you've also successfully run your first Hamilton Dataflow.
+Not only is your spend to signup ratio decreasing exponentially (your product is going viral!), but you've also successfully run your first Apache Hamilton Dataflow.
 Kudos!

 See, wasn't that quick and easy?

-Note: if you're ever like "why are things taking a while to execute?", then you might have too much in your python environment and Hamilton is auto-loading all the extensions.
+Note: if you're ever like "why are things taking a while to execute?", then you might have too much in your python environment and Apache Hamilton is auto-loading all the extensions.
 You can disable this by setting the environment variable ``HAMILTON_AUTOLOAD_EXTENSIONS=0`` or programmatically via ``from hamilton import registry; registry.disable_autoload()`` - for more see :doc:`../how-tos/extensions-autoloading`.